vzaccaria/diy/description.md

 })
 ```

-`_.startWatch(glob)` is a built-in step that launches a tiny-lr instance that triggers a reload upon change on files matching the glob.
+`_.startWatch(glob)` is a built-in step that launches a tiny-lr instance to trigger a reload upon a change in files matching the glob.
 `_.startServe(root,port)` serves files from the specified root and port.